 1895: Oscar Wilde’s “The Importance of Being Earnest,” opens in London.

 1900: Russia responds to international pressure to free Finland by tightening imperial control over the country.

 1912: Arizona becomes the 48th state of the USA.

-1929: The St Valentine’s Day Massacre in Chicago.
-7 gangsters are killed, allegedly on Al Capone’s orders.
+1929: The St Valentine’s Day Massacre.
+Seven gangsters are killed in Chicago, allegedly on the orders of Al Capone.

 1931: The original “Dracula” film starring Bela Lugosi is released.

 1939: Victor Fleming replaces George Cukor as director on Gone With The Wind.

 1941: The German Afrika Korps lands in Tripoli, Libya.

 1942: The Battle of Pasir Panjang contributes to the fall of Singapore.

 1943: The Soviet Union recaptures the city of Rostov-on-Don from the German 17th Army.